A LOT of work goes into carefully crafting a sound. Everything from mixing the instrument tracks to EQing vocals.

 With a good grasp of the knowledge, you NEED to know how to EQ vocals.
 You are then set with a key part of the total mix process.

-In the end, even if you EQ the perfect vocals, you may still end up with a mix that just doesn’t meet your requirements.
+In the end, even if you know how to EQ vocals perfectly, you may still end up with a mix that just doesn’t meet your requirements.
 Though learning this part of the process will help you get closer to that perfect product.

-We hope you feel better prepared to set up your system, the room, and get down to recording some tracks that give you a great baseline to start with!
+We hope we helped you learn how to EQ vocals and feel better prepared to set up your system and the room and get down to vocal recording some tracks that give you a great baseline to start with!

 MORE PRODUCER TECH TIPS:

-May 14, 2021 – updated title and meta description, updated publish date, tagged primary keyword, added table of contents, added schema, fixed and updated article formatting and content, added 5 external links, added 1 internal link, fixed interlinking
+May 14, 2021 – added table of contents, updated images, fixed and updated article formatting and content, added new article images, updated links